yiisoft/yii2/docs/guide/structure-applications.md

 implements [[yii\base\BootstrapInterface]], its [[yii\base\BootstrapInterface::bootstrap()|bootstrap()]] method
 will also be called.

-Another practical example is in the application configuration for the [Basic Application Template](start-installation.md), where the `debug` and `gii` modules are configured as bootstrapping components when the application is running in development environment,
+Another practical example is in the application configuration for the [Basic Project Template](start-installation.md), where the `debug` and `gii` modules are configured as bootstrapping components when the application is running in development environment,